RauliL/plorth/docs/api.md

   <dd>object</dd>
 </dl>

-Returns local dictionary of current execution context as object.
+Returns the local dictionary of current execution context as an object.

 ---